Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 python3 scripts/plot_lhe.py path/to/your/mgdir/LO_ttbar/Events/run_01/unweighted_events.lhe.gz lhe_plots
 ```

 This will produce plots of the mass and transverse momentum, $p_T$, of each of the tops, as well as the invariant mass of the top-quark pair, $t\bar{t}$, system.
 Try modifying the script to also produce the $p_T$ of the $t\bar{t}$ system.
 Have a look at the plots.
 Are these what you would expect?

 #### Extensions:

+- Generate events for the production of $t\bar{t}$  with one additional parton.
+  Make the same plots and compare them to the sample generated before.
+  Which ones change and how?
+Can you explain the differences?

 - In the above exercise we have produced stable tops.
 We know in reality tops are unstable and do decay into (mostly) a W-boson and a b-quark.
   Try to regenerate the events but now including both the top-quark and W-boson decays (we consider here semileptonic decays)
   ```